 Many animals can use their brains to do some of the things that humans can do, such as finding creative ways to solve problems, exhibiting self-awareness, showing empathy toward others and learning how to use tools.
 But although scientists can't agree on a single definition of what makes a person intelligent, they do generally agree that humans are the most intelligent creatures on Earth.
 In our "bigger is better" society, then, it might stand to reason that humans should have the biggest brains of all animals, because we're the smartest.
 Well, not exactly.

 The average adult human brain weighs about 3 pounds (1,361 grams).
 The dolphin -- a very intelligent animal -- also has a brain that weighs about 3 pounds on average.
 But a sperm whale, not generally considered to be as intelligent as a dolphin, has a brain that weighs about 17 pounds (7,800 grams).
 On the small end of the scale, a beagle's brain is about 2.5 ounces (72 grams), and an orangutan's brain is about 13 ounces (370 grams).
 Both dogs and orangutans are pretty smart animals, but they have small brains.
-A bird like a sparrow has a brain that weighs less than half an ounce (1 gram).

 You may notice something important in all of those comparisons.
 An average dolphin's body weighs about 350 pounds (158.8 kilograms), while a sperm whale can weigh as much as 13 tons.
 In general, the larger the animal, the larger the skull, and therefore, the larger the brain.
 Beagles are fairly small dogs, at about 25 pounds (11.3 kg) maximum, so it stands to reason that their brains would also be smaller.
 The relationship between brain size and intelligence isn't really about the actual weight of the brain; it's about the ratio of brain weight to the entire body weight.
 For humans, that ratio is about 1-to-50.
 For most other mammals, it's 1-to-180, and for birds, it's 1-to-220.
 The brain takes up more weight in a human than it does in other animals.